NYPL/nypl-design-system/CHAKRA_MIGRATION_GUIDE.md

 import { Button } from "@nypl/design-system-react-components";
 ```

-The NYPL theme needs to be initialized in your application at the root level in order for styles to be rendered correctly.
+Starting with the "Phase 1" release, the NYPL DS theme needs to be initialized in your application in order for styles to be rendered correctly.
 At the root level of your application, import the `DSProvider` wrapper component and render your application inside of it.

 ```tsx
 import { DSProvider } from "@nypl/design-system-react-components";